skhanCC/CoupleJJA/README.md

 CircuitDiagonalization.py

-Contains functions that enable diagonalization of coupled JJA circuit
+Contains functions that enable diagonalization of JJA circuit, including coupled JJAs with closed and open (non-Hermitian) boundary conditions